 Lumiform enables you to conduct digital inspections via app easier than ever before.

 Get a kickstart with one of our +12000 ready-made and free checklists

-Obviously, the standards depend on the area.
-There are guidelines for the food, medical, cosmetic and pharmaceutical field, to name some of them.
-In each area, a GMP covers all aspects and parts of production and pays attention to all possible risks and hazards.
-As a result, manufacturers should not have any problems with product safety since they inspected and eliminated failures before they bring their products on to the market.
+Obviously, the standards depend on which industry they’re referring to.
+A GMP covers every aspect of production and pays close attention to all possible risks and hazards.
+As a result, manufacturers will have peace of mind knowing they eliminated all potential failures before their products hit the shelf.

-Use a manufacturing process audit checklist to implement good manufacturing practices and give your consumers the best they can get!
+Use a manufacturing process audit checklist to give your consumers the best money can buy!